 Signage also supports grouped products.
 For instance, announce a recently published cookbook with a large store sign.
 Group the same cookbook with one of its popular recipe ingredients.

 Create signs that are short and to the point.
-They should be easy to read and match to the store’s theme.
+They should be easy to read and match the store’s theme.
 Promotional signage isn’t the only type of signage support.
-Signage supports clearly defined store departments or areas with larger than life images of products at work.
+Signage can clearly define store departments and show products at work with larger than life images.
 It serves as a visual opportunity to lend to a store’s unique brand identity.
+(Want to learn more about different signage and display options?
+Browse Mimeo’s wide selection of retail signage, from banners and stanchion signs to floor displays and much more.)

 4. Create Hierarchy